CoderBDK/LoKDictionary/README.md

 * **Efficient Search:** Use Jetpack Paging 3 for efficient loading and filtering of large datasets.

 * **Modern UI:** A beautiful and responsive user interface built entirely with Jetpack Compose.

+* **Customizable Filters:** Easily filter words by type or language to find exactly what you need.

+* **Add & Edit Words:** User-friendly dialogs to add new words or edit existing entries.

 ## 📸 Preview
 <div align="center">